 Applicants who cannot take the ACT or the SAT before enrollment may receive permission from the Director of Admissions to enroll for one semester provided all other requirements are met.
 The ACT will be given following fall and spring registration.

 A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT composite score of 800 (critical reading and math).
 An applicant who falls below either of these standards may be admitted as a provisional student with a status of Academic Watch and be required to meet weekly with an academic advisor to help develop an ability to benefit from instruction at PCC.Back to Top

 Pensacola Christian College recognizes that some applicants have nontraditional secondary education backgrounds and invites such students to apply.
-Students who graduate from a homeschool or a nontraditional high school program must submit a transcript of course work completed to the Director of Admissions.
+Students who graduate from a homeschool or a nontraditional high school program must submit a transcript of completed coursework to the Director of Admissions.
 Such applicants for admission will be considered on an individual basis.Back to Top

 You may apply to Pensacola Christian College anytime during the junior or senior year of high school or thereafter.
 Pensacola Christian College follows a “rolling admissions” policy, meaning we accept qualified candidates as they apply until all available spaces are filled.
 It is advisable to apply early even though there is no application deadline.Back to Top

 - Completely fill out an Undergraduate Application for Admission form at the back of the Catalog, download the Application PDF (2014–2015), complete our online application, or write the Director of Admissions, Pensacola Christian College, P.O.
 Box 18000, Pensacola, FL 32523-9160, U.S.A.

 - Attach a recent photograph.